SaI7Tejashwin/saaran-backend/README.md

 > The backend is built using FastAPI

-To run the server try out the command:
+To run the server try out the command (at the root of the project):
 ```
-uvicorn main:app --reload
+uvicorn src.saaran_backend.main:app --reload
 ```
-This is in the `src/saaran-backend`

 > Checkout the documentaion for more configurations on uvicorn and gunicorn server deployments.

 ## API Testing